martinchernyavskiy/Notes/CS/Hardware/ECE 252/LC-3 TRAPs.md

 ### TRAP instruction
 - Opcode: 1111
 - 8-bit operand that indicates which OS service is requested
-- Similar to subroutine call, but uses the OS service code to
+- Similar to subroutine call, but uses the OS service code to look up address of a ruitine in the vector table